tdc77/ALLEN-BRADLEY-PLC-TO-EXCEL/README.md

 Add your column names ( up to 8 ).
 If you dont add them they will be blank!!
+Hit change to change name.
+If ok the name textbox should go blank and you select your next column name.

 ![column_name_Change](https://github.com/user-attachments/assets/be0a9ab9-71d8-465f-b947-534b4d00feb6)